sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Expendable**]

 Effect: You immediately regain 50 primeval essence.
 This essence is of the same rank as this Gu; if that rank is below your own, you instead gain only 1 primeval essence.
 If that rank is above your own, multiply the amount of primeval essence gained by 4 for each rank above your own.

+### Problem Nipped in the Bud Gu

+*Rank 4 Attack*

+Cost: 20 portions

+Range: Touch

+Health: 4

+Food: <!-- TODO ->

+Effect: You touch a Gu Master with the *restrained* condition between their eyes, and Problem Nipped in the Bud Gu attaches to their head.
+At the end of each of your turns, a random Gu is extracted from their aperture and the will inside is obliterated, turning the Gu wild.
+If the target loses the *restrained* condition, Problem Nipped in the Bud Gu deactivates.

 ### Regrowth Gu
 *Rank 1 Tonic*